STAND. COM. REP. NO. 688

 Your Committee has amended this measure by:

-(3) Making technical nonsubstantive amendments for clarity, consistency, and style.
+(2) Making a technical, nonsubstantive amendment for clarity and style.

 Respectfully submitted on behalf of the members of the Committee on Labor & Public Employment,